NethServer/docs/administrator-manual/en/upgrade.rst

 - The "Virtual hosts" panel provides HTTP and FTP access, it has been designed to host web sites and web applications

+.. _upgrade-smb-access:

 SMB access
 ----------

 In |product| |version| the SMB security model is based on Active Directory.
-As consequence when upgrading a file server in Primary Domain Controller (PDC) or Standalone Workstation (WS) role the following rules apply:
+As consequence when upgrading (or migrating) a file server in Primary Domain Controller (PDC) or Standalone Workstation (WS) role the following rule apply:

-  When connecting to a shared folder, the NetBIOS domain name must be either prefixed to the user name (i.e. "MYDOMAIN\username"), or inserted in the specific form field.
+  When connecting to a shared folder, the NetBIOS domain name must be either prefixed to the user name (i.e. ``MYDOMAIN\username``), or inserted in the specific form field.

 HTTP access